R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 R2 Certified vs. Non-Certified Recyclers

-Working with non-certified recyclers can expose your organization to:
+Working with non-certified recyclers may expose your organization to:

 Data security gaps